You have the power to improve how you sound when you speak.

 -Toni, Brazil (living in the US)

 After working with you, I feel more confident interacting with people.
-I can now use my English to get into a deeper conversation, but I wasn’t able to do that before because I was constantly worried about my accent.
+I can now use my English to get into a deeper conversation, but I wasn’t able to do that before because I was constantly worried about my accent and my intonation.
 I’m not a perfectionist anymore, once I got rid of the idea of being a perfectionist, I’m actually one step closer to being more perfect.

 -Nikki, Japan (living in the US)